Otmar Gazzari

-Otmar Gazzari (1905 in Hvar – 1987 in Zagreb) was an Italian footballer who played as a goalkeeper.
-Throughout his career he played for Hajduk Split and BSK Belgrade in the First League of the Kingdom of Yugoslavia.
+Otmar Gazzari (1905 – 1987) was an Italian footballer who played as a goalkeeper.
+Throughout his career he played for Hajduk Split and BSK in the Yugoslav Football Championship.

 While playing in Hajduk Split he played together with his brother Renzo, that would continue his career in Italian Serie A also becoming B international player for the Italy national football team.
 With Hajduk he played a total of 37 official matches, of which 17 were in the Yugoslav Championship.

-Otmar played a total of 165 matches for Hajduk and won one national championship, before moving to Belgrade to play in BSK where he would be national champion in two more occasions.
+Gazzari played a total of 165 matches for Hajduk and won one national championship, before moving to Belgrade to play in BSK where he would be national champion in two more occasions.

 Unlike his brother, that after retiring from football dedicated to tennis, Otmar opted to have a career in baseball.